Nuzhny007/Non-Maximum-Suppression/README.md

 # Non-Maximum-Suppression
-C++ implementation of Non-Maximum Suppression algorinth.
+C++ implementation of Non-Maximum Suppression algorithm.
 Original code on Python are here: http://www.pyimagesearch.com/2014/11/17/non-maximum-suppression-object-detection-python/

 And added more options: